HistoryAtState/hsg-shell/README.md

 ## Build
 ### Prerequisites
 1. You will need to have `nvm` installed:
     Install [nvm](https://github.com/nvm-sh/nvm) and follow the [installation instructions](https://github.com/nvm-sh/nvm#installing-and-updating).
+Make sure to install nvm with a specific node version (see https://github.com/nvm-sh/nvm/blob/master/README.md#usage) `nvm install 17.6.0`.
-1. Install (or update to) the latest `npm` version with `npm install -g npm`.
+2. Install (or update to) the latest `npm` version with `npm install -g npm`.
-1. Install bower `npm install -g bower`.
+3. Install bower `npm install -g bower`.
-1. Install gulp `npm install -g gulp`.
+4. Install gulp `npm install -g gulp`.
 The project's gulp file depends on `gulp 4` (or higher) syntax, so make sure in the next step, that you'll have gulp 4.x running.

 ### Installation
-For a ready-to-install xar file, run the combined commands
+For a ready-to-install xar file, run the command

 ```
-ant prepare && ant node && ant
+ant
 ```

-* `ant prepare` will check your local paths to all the specific `npm and `gulp` binaries within the `nvm` folder and create a local build properties file for you.
+* The included subtask `ant prepare` will check your local paths to all the specific `npm` and `gulp` binaries within the `nvm` folder and create a local build properties file for you.
-* `ant node` will install the appropriate node version for this project, which is specified in the `.nvmrc` file.
+* `ant node` will install the appropriate node version for this project, which is specified in the `.nvmrc` file, currently `v17.6.0`.
 * `ant` will build a XAR file after automatically running npm install bower install and gulp (build).

 ## How to update Node and other build & development tools